Angels (Robbie Williams song): Chart performance

 Archuleta's version of the song has become the second highest charting version in the United States after the original performed by Robbie Williams.
-It managed to enter the Billboard Hot 100 at #89 due to digital downloads.
-On the Canadian Hot 100 the song peaked at #64.
+It managed to enter the Billboard Hot 100 at No. 89 due to digital downloads.
+On the Canadian Hot 100 the song peaked at No. 64.

 Charts

 Blessing Chitapa

 In November 2020, Blessing Chitapa, winner of the ninth series of The Voice UK, released a cover version of "Angels" as her winner's single.
-The song is included on Chitapa’s debut album, Count My Blessings.
+The song is included on Chitapa's 2021 debut album, Count My Blessings.

 On 14 November 2020, Chitapa performed the song "Angels" live on The Voice UK grand final, with the single being released after the show was finished as a digital download.